 There's a lot we still don't know about the specifics, although Tesla tends to offer the same interior experience across all its cars.
 While it's confirmed that the Cybertruck's display will have a customized user interface, we assume that it will still be familiar to owners of other Tesla vehicles.

 Tesla Cybertruck vs Ford F-150 Lightning: 0-60 and towing

 Tesla has been bragging about the Cybertruck's' capabilities, promising that the tri-motor model can pull 14,000 lbs. and can go from 0-60 mph in 2.9 seconds.
 The dual-motor and single-motor models don't fare quite so well (naturally), with the 0-60 time dropping to 4.5 seconds and 6.5 seconds, respectively.
 Towing capacity levels out at 10,000 lbs. for the dual motor, and 7,500 lbs. for the single motor.

-We don't know how quickly the Ford F-150 Lighting can do 0-60, not officially anyway.
-During a test drive, U.S. President Joe Biden guessed it was around 4.3 seconds, which a Ford spokesperson wouldn’t confirm or deny.
+We don't know how quickly the Ford F-150 Lighting can do 0-60, but Ford has said it's somewhere in the mid-4 second mark.
+During a test drive, U.S. President Joe Biden guessed it was around 4.3 seconds, which would fit, though a Ford spokesperson wouldn’t confirm or deny.
 So watch this space.

-That said, the fact that Tesla has a more powerful model coming before the first F-150 Lightnings even hit the road gives Elon Musk's company an advantage.
-If you want as much power as possible and don't care about much else, then the tri-motor Cybertruck is the obvious winner.
+That said, the fact that Tesla has a more powerful model coming, and despite the delays, that could give Elon Musk's company an advantage.
+If you want as much power as possible and don't mind waiting for it, then the tri-motor Cybertruck is the obvious winner.

 Of course the F-150 is much more evenly matched with the cheaper dual- and single-motor Cybertrucks, which means it's much harder to choose based on power alone.